gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. Tasks are rebuilt each time when reusing model registry
 1. Error when model reuse enabled but not classloader caching
 1. Reuse of a model registry can realise previously unrealised model elements (i.e. required tasks can change between builds, requiring different model element dependencies)

-## Node ancestry is self closed before node is used as an input

-We do not currently enforce that all ancestors of an input are realised, which means that there may still be pending mutations for the child (as a mutation of the parent).

-## Test Coverage

-- Rule using child of managed node as input node has all mutations applied, that were expressed as mutations of the parent node
-- Rule using child of managed node can depend on a sibling, that has all mutations applied, that were expressed as mutations of the parent node
-- Cycle is reported when a rule tries to depend on a child of the subject as an input

 # Open Questions